-ON MARCH 27, 2014 the US Mint released its first curved coins: five-dollar gold, one-dollar silver and 50-cent copper-nickel clad proof commemoratives celebrating the 100th anniversary of the Baseball Hall of Fame.
+ON MARCH 27, 2014 the United States Mint released its first curved coins: five-dollar gold, one-dollar silver and 50-cent copper-nickel clad Proof commemoratives celebrating the 100th anniversary of the National Baseball Hall of Fame.
 The reverse shows the stitching of a baseball (convex side), while Cassie McFarland’s catcher’s mitt is on the obverse (concave side.)

 Figure 1 Gold HOF Baseball Commemorative